ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 }
 ```

-The schema is defined so now you can define the model-view converters.
+The schema is defined, now you can define the model-view converters.

 ### Defining converters

-The HTML structure (data output) of the converter will be a `<span>` with a `data-resource-url` attribute with the external resource url as a value.
+The HTML structure (data output) of the converter will be a `<span>` with a `data-resource-url` attribute with the external resource url as its value.

 ```html
 <span data-resource-url="RESOURCE_URL"></span>